A year on gcc from git

 https://gcc.gnu.org/git/?p=gcc.git;a=commitdiff;h=8f1cb70d7ca6a8da7f6bc7f43fb5e758c0ce88b5

 This was a nasty bug.
-We were lucky that gcc
+We were lucky that gcc managed to generate a

 relocation that linker does not understand instead of silently

-generating invalid grub
+generating invalid grub.

 A few more smaller bugs if you like that kind of stuff: